About our Structure

 Howard Habenicht has been Treasurer of Windjammers Unlimited since January 1, 2008.
 In 1983 he attended the Windjammers Summer Meet public concert in Naperville, IL which included former Ringling bandmaster Merle Evans and many Naperville band members.
 He was impressed by the music of the circus so joined WJU and attended his first Convention in January 1984, playing trumpet.
 Howard is a CPA and was with Ernst & Ernst for 19 years, the last 7 of which as a member of the firm’s Midwest Region Technical Committee.
 Following his time with the audit firm, he joined Vibro/Dynamics Corporation as Controller and Corporate Secretary.
 He was with the company 25 years, and was President and CFO for his last 7 years.
 Howard was a charter member (1958) of the West Suburban Concert Band in LaGrange, IL and has played with many groups.
 He has been a member of the Naperville Municipal Band since 1992 and was its Treasurer 1992-2005.
 He joined ACB in 1997 and was their Treasurer until 2016.

-Rod Everhart, wears two hats as a Trustee and Circus Fanfare Editor.
-He has been a Windjammer since 1990, is serving his third term as Trustee and has been Circus Fanfare Editor since the end of 2015.
+Rod Everhart, has been a Windjammer since 1990, and has served three terms as Trustee and has been Circus Fanfare Editor since the end of 2015.
 He has been playing in the solo cornet section since 2003 and in the closing night dance bands since 2007.
 Rod’s enthusiasm for circus music has been evidenced in an “At the Circus” booklet he has published containing 22 pages of text about the history of music in the circus and melody lines for 20 circus-like compositions he created.
 He has done two radio programs as a guest, talking about historic circus music and using recordings as examples.
 He has also done a half dozen or more 30 to 60-minute programs on circus music history for organizations such as Rotary, Senior Groups and P.E.O., and in 2018 at Texas A&M’s “Circus Texas” event.
-Rod’s career was largely in financial and operations management for technology companies.
-From 2005 to 2020, he was on the board of directors for the software company Campus Management Corp (now Anthology, Inc).
-Rod serves on the Webmaster committee and is Chair – Preservation Committee.
+He has brought a new level of excellence and full color too to Circus Fanfare as Windjammers Unlimited aims at preservation and education as well as performance.

 A member of the Lafayette Concert Band since its inception in 1982, Gerald Guilbeaux has been the Conductor/Music Director of the band since 1993.
 He is also the founder and conductor of the Acadian Wind Symphony, a select wind ensemble which performs during the summer months and at special events.
 Under his direction, the Lafayette Concert Band became the 1999 recipient of the Sudler Silver Scroll, an international award recognizing excellence in adult community bands, administered by the John Philip Sousa Foundation.
 He has earned a national reputation as an advocate for the adult community music movement and is Past-President of the Association of Concert Bands.
 A member of Windjammers Unlimited since 1996, he has conducted the Circus Hall of Fame Band and is chair of the Conductor Committee of WJU.
 He has twice been awarded the Citation of Excellence by the National Band Association and received the Diploma of the Order of Merit from the John Philip Sousa Foundation.
 Mr. Guilbeaux is an active guest conductor, serves on the Selection Committee for the Sudler Silver Scroll, is Vice-President/Treasurer of the John Philip Sousa Foundation and is the administrator and assistant conductor of the Sousa Foundation’s National Community Band.
 He was elected Chair of the Associate Member Committee of the prestigious American Bandmasters Association and has served as a member of the Board of Directors of ABA.
 He is the proud father of three daughters, Amy, Lynn and Chrissy.
 Granddaughters, Carly and Cameryn O’Quain, Addison Thompson, Lily Bone and grandsons Lucien Bone IV and Mark and Henry Thompson add tremendous joy to his family life.